- Why Research

 Current investigation: Dr. Sheng is running a phase II clinical trial to test whether Contrave®—a drug that is thought to target the brain’s hunger center and reward system—will benefit breast cancer survivors when added to a behavioral weight loss program.
 She will evaluate the effect of the addition of Contrave® to a behavioral weight loss intervention program—which all participants will receive—in overweight or obese breast cancer survivors.
 Those who do not manage to achieve at least 5 percent weight loss after 8 weeks of weight-loss coaching will be randomized to receive Contrave® or placebo.

 Dr. Sheng completed her undergraduate studies in Biology and Psychology in the accelerated medical program at Rutgers University in 2010 while on full scholarship.
 She received her medical degree from the UMDNJ-New Jersey Medical School in 2013.
-She is currently in her third year of fellowship training in Medical Oncology at Sidney Kimmel Comprehensive Cancer Center (SKCCC) at Johns Hopkins and will be starting on faculty as Assistant Professor in July.
+She completed her fellowship training in Medical Oncology at Sidney Kimmel Comprehensive Cancer Center (SKCCC) at Johns Hopkins.
+She started on faculty as Assistant Professor in July 2019.